Preludio / “O” / Alpha Grace

 NOTTE MORRICONE

-On November 1 and 2, 2025, Aterballetto performs Notte Morricone by Marcos Morau at the Teatro Comunale di Ferrara for the Contemporary Dance Festival.
+From November 27 to 30, 2025, Aterballetto performs Notte Morricone by Marcos Morau at the Teatro Comunale di Bolzano.

 “I, Ennio Morricone, am dead,” wrote the composer before taking his leave.
 His music, however, cannot die.
 This is how creators and artists always leave us without ever truly leaving, and how memory takes care to keep them alive, to keep them safe.
 Notte Morricone is my gift, a devoted tribute to the beauty he gave to the world.